vakhramoff/Angular-Utils/README.md

 ---

-> Simple utilities that can help you develop awasome Angular apps.
+> Simple utilities that can help you develop awesome Angular apps.

 ## Source
 See [projects/angular-utils](projects/angular-utils) for library source.